DoSomething/gambit/documentation/endpoints/messages.md

 POST /v2/messages?origin=broadcast
 ```

-Sends a Broadcast message to a Member.
+Sends a Broadcast message to a Member (queries Northstar first to fetch all user properties).

 ### Input